Maya Fey: Appearances

-Other appearances

 Outside of the main Ace Attorney series, Maya makes brief cameo appearances in the Ace Attorney Investigations spin-off titles, and once again appears as Phoenix's assistant in the crossover title Professor Layton vs. Phoenix Wright: Ace Attorney.
-Maya also appears in several other Capcom titles, including as part of Phoenix's attacks in Ultimate Marvel vs. Capcom 3, as a solo unit with Phoenix in Project X Zone 2, as a playable character in Moe Moe ~ No Limit Off Beat Action Shooting, and as a collectible card in Onimusha Soul.
+Maya also appears in several other Capcom titles, including as part of Phoenix's attacks in Ultimate Marvel vs. Capcom 3, as a solo unit with Phoenix in Project X Zone 2, and as a collectible card in Onimusha Soul.
 Maya has appeared in other media adaptations of Ace Attorney.
 She is a recurring character in the Ace Attorney manga series published by Kodansha Comics, in a series of stage musicals performed by the Takarazuka Revue, and in a series of stage plays performed by the Super Eccentric Theater.
 Maya also appears in the Ace Attorney film, which loosely adapts her role from the first game, and the Ace Attorney anime series, which adapts the events of the original trilogy.